 Google Analytics for Social Media Complete Setup Guide

-Google Analytics is the missing link between your social media efforts and business results.
-This guide walks you through setting up GA4 for social media tracking, creating UTM parameters, measuring conversions, and understanding which social content actually drives value - not just vanity metrics.
+Google Analytics is the missing link between your social efforts and business results.
+This guide covers GA4 setup, UTM parameters, and conversion tracking.
+Learn which content drives real value, not just vanity metrics.

 Mastering Google Analytics for Social Media